b1f6c1c4/git-get/README.md

 Both switches apply solely to top-level submodules.
 If you don't want to download any submodule, simply use `git get` instead of `git gets`.
 Finer control is feasible using `--confirm`.

+* `-s|--ssh` and `-H|--https`:
+Switch between SSH protocol and HTTPS protocol when accessing GitHub.
+By default, whatever you've written in `<url>` will be used;
+if you use the abbreviation `<user>/<repo>`, ssh will be used.
+However, SSH may fail if you are on a machine without any ssh keypair that can be used to connect to GitHub.
+You can manually change such behaviors by `-H`.
+Alternatively, setting environment variable `GH_USE_HTTPS` or `GH_USE_SSH` to any non-empty value has similar effects.
+Note that any access to non-GitHub remote repository is NOT affected.

 * `-t|--tag` and `--tag-file`:
 Tag file is a file, usually named `VERSION`, that is put